Air Force Test Center: Overview

 The Air Force Test Center (AFTC) conducts developmental and follow-on testing and evaluation of manned and unmanned aircraft and related avionics, flight-control, and weapon systems.
 AFTC also operates the U.S. Air Force Test Pilot School, which trains test pilots, flight-test engineers, and flight-test navigators.

 The center has tested all the aircraft types in the Air Force inventory, and the center's workforce—civilian, military and contractor—work together to flight test and evaluate new aircraft and upgrades to aircraft already in inventory for Air Force units, the Department of Defense, NASA and other government agencies.
 Upgrades to be tested here include improvements to radar, weapons-delivery and navigation systems, and a system to give tactical pilots the ability to strike ground targets from low altitudes at night and in adverse weather.

 The Air Force Test Center develops, operates and maintains the Edwards Flight Test Range and Utah Test and Training Range.
 It also operates the U.S. Air Force Test Pilot School.
 The center provides test infrastructure, overhead support for development, and operational test and evaluation support for aerospace research vehicles.
 AFFTC resources include the test and evaluation mission simulator, the Benefield Anechoic Chamber, Ridley Mission Control, and the Integration Facility for Avionics Systems Testing.

+Ongoing research projects include the Lockheed Martin X-56 (UAV).